15.6 Subjective Assessment

 The first action is to complete a family history of breast cancer.

-The clinical breast examination will be performed after obtaining consent in a trauma-informed approach.
+The clinical breast examination will be performed after obtaining consent using a trauma-informed approach.

 Possible interventions: Mammogram screening and diagnostic testing.